 Contact your supplier or plumbing professional for replacement parts or contact the company at the address given on the rating plate of the water heater.

-Provide the part name, model and serial numbers of the water heater when ordering parts.
+For faster service, provide the part name, model and serial numbers of the water heater when ordering parts.